-Our restructuring projects continue to progress as planned and we expect to substantially complete these projects by the end of 2013.
-Since the announcement of the projects during the fourth quarter of 2011, we have incurred \$69 million in costs, representing approximately 80% of the total expected costs.
-As a result of our restructuring activities, we anticipate savings of approximately \$15 million in the second half of 2012.
+Our restructuring projects continue as planned, and we expect to substantially complete these projects by the end of 2013.
+Since the announcement of the projects during the fourth quarter of 2011, we have incurred \$77 million in costs, representing approximately 86% of the total expected costs.
+Total expected costs increased by approximately \$3.5 million to \$89 million during the second quarter, primarily due to an environmental remediation obligation related to a manufacturing site and the related testing and monitoring that will be required subsequent to the remediation, as well as losses on the sale of three non-core businesses.
+As a result of our restructuring activities, we anticipate annualized savings in 2012 of approximately \$15 million, primarily in the second half of the year.
 We expect to achieve annualized cost savings of approximately \$30 million by the end of 2013.
 Certain projects are subject to a variety of labor and employment laws, rules, and regulations, which could result in a delay in implementing projects at some locations.
-Future real estate market conditions may impact the timing of our ability to sell some of the manufacturing facilities we have designated for closure and disposal, potentially delaying the completion of the restructuring projects beyond 2013.
+Real estate market conditions may impact the timing of our ability to sell some of the manufacturing facilities we have designated for closure and disposal, potentially delaying the completion of the restructuring projects beyond 2013.